We provide tax services according to the following options:

 Thailand has many kinds of business identities.
 The tax rates and tax benefits of an individual or entity are affected by the type of its business.
 In general, the most common types of businesses here are Thai company and Foreign Company.
 Thai company is a company registered under Thai law.
 A foreign company can be a company carrying on business here in Thailand but registered under foreign law or a company not carrying on business in Thailand but deriving income from here.

 Panwa Group provides taxation services for both foreign and local clients who need someone that have specialization, expertise, knowledge and innovative ideas in the complexity of taxation here in Thailand.
-From business analysis, we will be able to help client understand all the tax concern and guide them on the way on how can they save tax by tax planning by assisting them to minimize their tax liabilities.
+From business analysis, we will be able to help client understand all the tax concern and guide them on the way on how they can save tax by tax planning by assisting them to minimize their tax liabilities.

 You are in good hands when you put your trust on our professional and licensed accountants and auditors with a wealth of specialization and expertise.
-Our complete taxation services covers Personal income tax, Corporate Income tax, VAT, Withholding Tax, and Specific Business Tax (SBT).
+Our complete taxation services cover Personal income tax, Corporate Income tax, VAT, Withholding Tax, and Specific Business Tax (SBT).

 An overview of Tax in the Kingdom of Thailand: